Skip to content Skip to footer

 How much does it cost?

-We bill in-network with most commercial insurers for ADHD testing and follow-up visits.
+We bill in-network with most insurance (commercial and certain public plans) for ADHD testing and follow-up visits.
 Actual costs vary based on your specific insurance plan.

 Does ADHD Testing Diagnose Autism or Learning Disorders?